Key Points

 Some ticks carry infectious diseases, and they can pass them to your pup.
 This can occur even after the tick has been removed.
 Keep an eye out for symptoms of Lyme disease, which include lethargy, loss of appetite, and swollen joints.
 If you suspect the symptoms are related to a tick bite, however recent, bring your dog to the vet ASAP.

-Removing a tick off of your dog
+Removing a tick from your dog

 If you find a tick, stay calm and grab a pair of fine-tipped tweezers or a special tick removal tool.
 You’ll also need some gloves, rubbing alcohol, and a lidded container where you can deposit the tick.